 Jan Schreurs is trained in architecture, urbanism and spatial planning.
 His research interests are grounded in the will to enhance the spatial qualities of man-made environments.
 His main focus is on public space, typology-morphology, future explorations, and design theory related to innovation by analysis and design, considering user involvement as a goal and as an instrument.
 He is currently involved as promotor-coordinator of the Policy Research Center on Spatial Planning (in Flanders).

-Kelly Shannon is an associate professor of Urbanism at the Department of Architecture, KU Leuven.
+Kelly Shannon is the current Programme Director of MaHS-MaUSP and an associate professor of Urbanism at the Department of Architecture, KU Leuven.
 Her design research is at the intersection of interpretative mapping, projective cartography, urbanism and landscape.
 Her teaching, research and practice engages numerous contexts primarily in the public sector, focused on the development of robust landscape structures as a form of resilience to deal with contemporary design challenges at the territorial and urban design scales.
 Kelly is co-editor of the book series UFO: Explorations of Urbanism (Park Books, Zurich) and has been editor of the Journal of Landscape Architecture (JoLA).

 Jeroen Stevens is an architect and an urbanist, currently engaged in a doctoral research at the OSA Research Group on Urbanism and Architecture.
 His research seeks to catalyze the agency of insurgent cultural practices for the development of more inclusive urbanism discourses and practices.
 It is developed with the support of the Belgian Development Cooperation and carried out in close collaboration with social movements, cultural collectives, human rights associations and governmental institutions in São Paulo.